 Ultra-processed foods are everywhere, but what is the difference between foods that are ultra-processed vs. processed vs. minimally processed?

-You’ll see the following classes of ingredients on ultra-processed foods:
+You’ll see the following classes of artificial ingredients on ultra-processed food’s ingredient list:

 - High-fructose corn syrup